-To avoid problems with the connection between the fiber-optic transceiver (SFP+ or QSFP) and the fiber cable connectors, Brocade strongly recommends cleaning both connectors each time you disconnect and reconnect them.
+To avoid problems with the connection between the fiber-optic transceiver (SFP+ or QSFP) and the fiber cable connectors, IBM strongly recommends cleaning both connectors each time you disconnect and reconnect them.
 Dust can accumulate on the connectors and cause problems such as reducing the optic launch power.

-To clean the fiber cable connectors, Brocade recommends using a fiber-optic reel-type cleaner.
+A fiber-optic reel-type cleaner is recommended for cleaning the fiber cable connectors.
 When not using an SFP+, or QSFP connector, make sure to keep the protective covering in place.